 The AARCH Annual Awards Program recognizes exemplary historic preservation work throughout the Adirondack region.

+Want to nominate a project for 2019?!
 Projects large and small in the Adirondack Region are eligible for consideration.
-The deadline for the 2017 awards program is July 1, 2017.
 Nomination form and additional details HERE.